More at rubyonrails.org:

 Action View has the ability to render different templates depending on the current locale.

 For example, suppose you have an ArticlesController with a show action.
 By default, calling this action will render app/views/articles/show.html.erb.
-But if you set I18n.locale = :de, then app/views/articles/show.de.html.erb will be rendered instead.
+But if you set I18n.locale = :de, then Action View will try to render the template app/views/articles/show.de.html.erb first.
 If the localized template isn't present, the undecorated version will be used.
 This means you're not required to provide localized views for all cases, but they will be preferred and used if available.

 You can use the same technique to localize the rescue files in your public directory.
 For example, setting I18n.locale = :de and creating public/500.de.html and public/404.de.html would allow you to have localized rescue pages.